Huaraz2/ModulePlanner/docs/links.rst

 You only need to save the part of the URL that is the same for each module.
-The part of the URL that is the same can be found in the :code:`settings.yml` file under the option :code:`info`, the part that changes for each module (the module-code.html part) is automatically added to the link.
+The part of the URL that is the same can be found in the :code:`settings.yml` file under the option :code:`module-catalogue`, the part that changes for each module (the module-code.html part) is automatically added to the link.

 The free-standing link